Predicting earthquake damages with Azure ML Workspace

 Compute

-Create new compute with memory optimized standard CPU.
-Provide a name, on the advanced you can schedule start up and shut down time.
-It is a good idea to shut it down, so it wont charge you if you forget to switch if off yourself.
+It is a good idea to shut it down when inactive, so it won’t charge you if you forget to switch it off yourself.

 Data Labeling